josearmandoabreu/lsx-demo-theme/logs/week1/logs-week1-day4.md

 ## Daily Standup

-### 2025‑09‑04
+### 2025‑09‑25

 ### How do you feel today?

-Feeling accomplished after making progress on the Block Theme Academy course.
+Feeling accomplished with my progress on Personal project - Phase 1.

 ### What did you do yesterday?

+– Created and updated profiles (Slack, 1Password, Gravatar, Fireflies.ai)..
+– Organizing and creating tasks on Asana.
+– Personal project - Phase 1 – Setup & Preparation.
-Continued the Block Theme Academy course, removed duplicate links, and added links to the study curriculum document.
+– Continue the Block Theme Academy course.

 ### What do you plan to do today?

--   [x] Complete the GitHub course: Skills - Introduction to GitHub.
--   [x] Complete the GitHub course: Skills - Getting Started with GitHub Copilot.
+-   [x] Setting up Profiles, Organizing documentations and folders.
--   [x] Continue the Block Theme Academy course.
+-   [x] Continue Ollie Block Academy Course.
--   [x] Start with week 1 steps in the lsx-demo-theme.
+-   [x] Personal project - Phase 1 – Setup & Preparation.
+(Create Block Theme plugin installed, Access to LSX Figma design system has been granted, Gutenberg test data XML has been imported.)
+-   [x] Github documentations (LightSpeed guides for branching and PR structures).

 ### What are your blockers?